Pulsation of quantum walk between two arbitrary graphs with weakly connected bridge: Demonstration

-We are interested in what influences the behavior of $\mu_t(H_j)\; (j=1,2)$, such as the structure of the graph and the number of vertices.
-Also, we want to know when the maximum of $\mu_t(H_2)$ is $1+O(\epsilon)$, that is, almost all quantum walker transfer from $H_1$ to $H_2$.
+} Then, we want to know what influences the behavior of the corresponding quantum walk by observing $\mu_t(H_j)\; (j=1,2)$, such as the structure of the graph.
 Hence, this section shows the numerical simulation in some cases.
-Figure \ref{fig: k5_k5} shows the case with $H_1=H_2=K_5$.
+Figure \ref{fig: k5_k5} shows the cases of random walk and quantum walk with $H_1=H_2=K_5$.
 Here, $K_{n}$ is the complete graph whose number of vertices is $n$.
-This implies that the behaviors of $\mu_t(H_1)$ and $\mu_t(H_2)$ are the same in the $H_1=H_2$ case.
+Figure \ref{fig: k5_k5} (a) implies that the random walk transfers the walker from $H_{1}$ to $H_{2}$ with only around half of the walkers being transported in a long time step (approximately 6,000 steps).
+See Remark~\ref{rem:rwconverge} for a rough estimation for its convergence time.
+In contrast, figure \ref{fig: k5_k5} (b) shows that the quantum walk can transport almost all walkers to the opposite side in a very short time (approximately 70 steps).
+See Theorem~\ref{thm: periodicity} for an estimation of its period.
+This demonstrates that random and quantum walks behave significantly differently.

 Next, we consider the case where $H_1$ and $H_2$ are different.
-The case of $H_1=K_5, H_2=K_3$ and reverse is illustrated in Figures \ref{fig: k5_k3 or k3_k_5}.
+The case of $H_1=K_5, H_2=K_3$ and reverse is illustrated in Figure \ref{fig: k5_k3 or k3_k_5}.
 For both cases, the behavior of $\mu_t(H_2)$ remains unchanged, while that of $\mu_t(H_1)$ has changed significantly.
 In particular, Figure \ref{fig: k5_k3 or k3_k_5} (b) says that there exists a time step when $\mu_t(H_1)\sim 0$.
 As you can see, the behaviors of $\mu_t(H_j)$ vary depending on the graph.
-We were able to obtain these asymptotically behaviors of $\mu_t(H_j)$ without the graph construction, see the next section.
+We were able to obtain these asymptotically behaviors of $\mu_t(H_j)$ without detailed adjacency information of each graph, see the next section.